thebongcook/genjax-intro/techblog/25-12-24_advent_cal.md

 ### Extending the Model: Handling Outliers

-Real estate data often has outliers (foreclosures, luxury sales).
-GenJAX makes it easy to extend our model with stochastic branching:
+Real estate data often has outliers.
+Now imagine a 2,000 sqft house in a good neighborhood that our model predicts should sell for $450,000—but it actually sold for $180,000 because it was a foreclosure.
+Without outlier handling, this single data point would drag our coefficients away from their true values, hurting predictions for all normal sales.

+In a traditional workflow, you'd need to derive new inference equations from scratch.
+But with GenJAX, I can simply extend the model with stochastic branching:

 ```python
 @gen